A programmer who is obsessed with giving experimenters

 Think of this as being like hand-over-hand training of an autistic student.
 In this analogy, short term weights serve as the student.
 The beginnings of responses driven by long-term weights act as the teacher prompting the student, or starting to move the student's hands in the right direction.
 This is done in order to prompt further activity by the student.
 Of course, long term connections are able to drive internal neural responses that would not be accessible to a literal teacher.

-The theory is not concerned so much with the exact mechanisms underlying the formation of the connection.
-It can be applied equally well whether your underlying model of connection formation is based on Hebb's postulate, or a non-associative mechanism, such as habituation, or sensitization.
+The theory is not concerned with the exact mechanisms underlying the formation of the connection.
+It can be applied equally well whether your underlying learning model is based on Hebb's postulate, or a non-associative mechanism, such as habituation, or sensitization.
 You could also go with backpropagation, or better yet, use a really cool new extension of associative learning called Influence Based Learning.

-The theory/method only specifies that a single connection point be multitemporal.
+The method only specifies that a single connection point be multitemporal.
 That is, it must have multiple distinct connection-strengths (weights), each having distinct acquisition and retention times.

-For example, consider a network in which connection points can each be assigned two weights representing connection strengths at that point.
-The two weights will be specified for two different time-spans.
+As an example, consider a network in which connection points can each be assigned two weights representing connection strengths at that point.
+The two weights will be specified to have two different time-spans.
+The first, a fast-learning, short-term weight, and the second, a slow-learning, long-term weight.

 A short-term connection-strength (weight), which will learn quickly — The time it takes for this weight to form will be measured in sub-seconds to seconds.
 It will decay (~14 dB) almost as quickly as it forms, within seconds to a minute.
 It can be set to learn using, say, Influence Learning, or, if you'd prefer, some more conventional Hebbian-like learning method.
 In the absence of factors affecting its strength-value, this weight will quickly drop back to zero and stay there.
 (This is simplified, there's actually more to it).